Skip to Content

 Can You Work With My Existing Family Law or Business Issues?

 Estate disputes frequently intersect with other areas of life, such as prior divorces, child support obligations, or interests in family businesses.
-Because Burrows Law Group is a full service firm that addresses family law and small business representation as well as estate related matters, we are able to involve attorneys who are familiar with these connected issues.
+Because Burrows Law Group is a full-service firm that addresses family law and small business representation as well as estate-related matters, we are able to involve attorneys who are familiar with these connected issues.
 This can help avoid gaps or conflicts that sometimes occur when multiple firms handle different parts of a client’s legal picture.

 For example, questions may arise about how a divorce decree affects beneficiary rights, how business ownership is valued within an estate, or how child support obligations interact with inheritances.
 Our team can coordinate internally to address these questions in one place.
 During your consultation, we will talk with you about any existing legal matters, so we can structure our approach with those in mind.